containers/podman-desktop-extension-ai-lab/PACKAGING-GUIDE.md

 The catalog file has three main elements: categories, models and recipes.
 Each of these elements is represented in the JSON file as an array.

+The catalog is `versioned`.
+Current version can be found in [ai.json](https://github.com/containers/podman-desktop-extension-ai-lab/blob/main/packages/backend/src/assets/ai.json#L2).

+> :warning:when the version of the catalog is undefined or different from the current, the user-catalog will be ignored.

 #### Categories

 This is the top level construct of the catalog UI.
 Recipes are grouped into categories.
 A category